savaslabs/smh-organization-prototype/README.md

 Another exception is when Bootstrap components are used and it's not straightforward to add a class to and element in JSX.

+### Note on mobile styles

+Mobile styles are very preliminary and mostly meant to prevent the layout from breaking on small screens.
+These styles should be improved for the live app.

 ## User Experience

 ### Logging in and out